ArasLabs/auto-workflow-email/README.md

-# Automatic Workflow Branching
+# Automatic Workflow Emails

-The Automatic Workflow Branching project demonstrates automatic workflow email notifications.
+The Automatic Workflow Email project demonstrates automatic workflow email notifications.

 #### How it works
 Two email items are attached as OnActivate notifications to All Assignments.
 The simple email uses the string "${Item/item_number}" to show the controlled item's number property in the body of the email.
 The other email uses a query string to get properties of both the activity and the controlled item.